midmike/laravel-techno-store/README.md

 # laravel-techno-store
-For learning on laravel only.
+For learning on laravel & ionic(admin page) only.